tonghuikang/blog/_posts/2025-01-27-ai-for-high-school-students.md

 - How do you know what is good?
 - How do you learn?
 - What do you value?
-- How do you lead?
+- How do you influence?

 <div style="page-break-after: always; visibility: hidden">